Matt-A-Bennett/vim-visual-history/README.md

        ]V : Reselect last visual selection
 ```

+Note that the visual history is only updated when the cursor moves (in any
+mode).
+For example, a single press of `V` to select an line can't be
+immediately reselected with the above commands (although |gv| will still work).

-And the following Ex command:
+The following Ex command is also available:

 ```
 :ClearVisualHistory : Remove all visual history for the local buffer
 ```

-Note that only visual selections where the cursor moves are remembered (so
-doing `V` to select a line won't work unless you additionally move the cursor
-at least one character to the left or right).

 ### Settings